It’s hard to define charisma because different people have various opinions.

-It was critical for our ancestors to pay attention to different details at the same time.
+Our ancestors needed to pay attention to different details at the same time.

-If you find it hard to be alert, don’t worry.
+If you find it hard to be attentive, don’t worry.
 It is normal.
 We all have difficulties.

 The good news is that if you stay present from time to time, you’ll train yourself to be more attentive.

-We live in a world when most of the people don’t pay attention to the person in front.
+We live in a world where most people don’t pay attention to the person in front.

 So, when you’re committed to the conversation, it’s like praising someone.